envoy/envoy-platform-sdk-nodejs/types.md

 <a name="new_Sms_new"></a>

 ### new Sms(req)
-Helper to send sms, based on available metadata.
+Helper to send sms based on available metadata.

 | Param | Type | Description |